-- It will hold the minimum personal data necessary to enable it to perform its function and it will not hold it for longer than necessary for the purposes it was collected for. - Every effort will be made to ensure that data held is accurate, up to date and that inaccuracies are corrected without unnecessary delay. - All personal data will be fairly obtained in accordance with the "Privacy Notice" and lawfully processed in accordance with the "Conditions for Processing". - It has a Data Protection Policy - It is registered as a Data Controller for the purposes of the GDPR Law. - Responsible persons are appointed / identified Senior Information Risk Officer (SIRO) and Information Asset Owners (IAOs) - Risk assessments are carried out - It has clear and understood arrangements for the security, storage and transfer of personal data - Data subjects have rights of access and there are clear procedures for this to be obtained - There are clear and understood policies and routines for the deletion and disposal of data - There is a policy for reporting, logging, managing and recovering from information risk incidents - There are clear Data Protection clauses in all contracts where personal data may be passed to third parties - There are clear policies about the use of cloud storage / cloud computing which ensure that such data storage meets the requirements laid down by the Information Commissioner's Office.
+- It will hold the minimum personal data necessary to enable it to perform its function and it will not hold it for longer than necessary for the purposes it was collected for. - Every effort will be made to ensure that data held is accurate, up to date and that inaccuracies are corrected without unnecessary delay. - All personal data will be fairly obtained in accordance with the "Privacy Notice" and lawfully processed in accordance with the "Conditions for Processing". - It has a Data Protection Policy - It is registered as a Data Controller for the purposes of the GDPR Law. - Responsible persons are appointed / identified Senior Information Risk Officer (SIRO) and Information Asset Owners (IAOs) - Risk assessments are carried out - It has clear and understood arrangements for the security, storage and transfer of personal data - Data subjects have rights of access and there are clear procedures for this to be obtained - There are clear and understood policies and routines for the deletion and disposal of data - There is a policy for reporting, logging, managing and recovering from information risk incidents - There are clear Data Protection clauses in all contracts where personal data may be passed to third parties - The Data Protection Officer will ensure all schools within the Trust are compliant with current GDPR law.